3.3 Assessment

 In free assignments, you have students work either independently or in voluntarily chosen pairs.
 In both cases, they complete their work with a presentation.
 What do you then pay attention to?
 What aspects play a role for the student?

-If you notice that a student has worked hard and still gets a meagre result, you compliment the student for the effort.
-You ask the student to pay extra attention to one essential point.
+If you notice that a student has worked hard and still gets a meagre result you ask the student to pay extra attention to one essential point.
 By doing so, you prevent loss of motivation and commitment.

 5.3 Pitfall of focusing too much on the basic material

-If you mostly determine that your students work on basic material and if you test the results centrally, there is little space for students to plan and choose.
+If you only offer basic material, there will be little choice for students.
 If you do not offer open assignments in addition to the basic material, it will seem to your students that your subject stops at the topics covered in the basic material.
-Students then have no access to the full breadth of your subject.
+Students then have no access to all aspects of your subject.
 Personalizing your subject is not possible for them.
 See also:

 6 Check marks – Grades based on amount of completed assignments